 Individuals who have been found by SCHHSA to have committed fraud shall be ineligible for aid as follows:

-First occurrence, six (6) months.
+First occurrence, six (6) months;

-Second occurrence, twelve (12) months.
+Second occurrence, twelve (12) months; and

 Third occurrence, permanent disqualification.

 Individuals found guilty of criminal or civil fraud by a court shall be ineligible for assistance for a period of time as may be specified by the court or, absent a court order, the period described above.